Scroll to navigation

 Ignore non-optional labels in types.

-Do not add default directory to the list of include directories.
+Do not add the default directory to the list of include directories.

 Check principality of type inference.